tobyoxborrow/ctf/seccon-2015/05-Web-Hidden/README.md

 # 05 Hidden

-The flag is stored in the javascript code of a website.
-The javascript code has been obfuscated.
+The flag is stored in the JavaScript code of a website.
+The JavaScript code has been obfuscated.

 ## Write-up